blahosyl/operator-game/README.md

 It also populates the [Solution Area](#solution-area) with content depending on whether the user's guess was correct.

+The Submit button is disabled once it has been pressed, and its text content changes to "Check Again".

 ![The Solution Area after an incorrect guess](readme-pics/solution-area-wrong.png)

-The Submit button is disabled once it has been pressed.
-It is enabled again in the following cases:
+The Submit button is enabled again in the following cases:

 - when the user changes an operator
 - when a new game is run
 - when the page is reloaded
 - when the **Continue** button on a Milestone "popup" is clicked

-When the Submit button is re-enabled within a game, its text content changes to "Check Again".

 ![The Submit button text changes after being re-enabled](readme-pics/submit-button-re-enabled.png)